Get a Kindle Paperwhite for 47% off with this Black Friday Amazon deal

-On the hunt for an ereader and want to save money?
-Now that the new Kindle Paperwhite 2021 is out, the previous Kindle Paperwhite 2018 is on sale for $40 off its list price.
+On the hunt for an e-reader and want to save money?
+Now that the new Kindle Paperwhite 2021 is out, the previous Kindle Paperwhite 2018 is on sale for $40 off its list price at Amazon's Black Friday deals event.
 (Not in the US?
 Scroll below for deals in your region.)

 The Kindle Paperwhite is Amazon's mid-tier ereader, with more functionality and features than the base-level Kindle, but not quite all the bells and whistles of the more expensive Kindle Oasis.